sebtac/STTS/README.md

 # usage:

 1.)
-Initalize trial_control table, one row per condition, count, each distribution paramter (example: norm(mu,sd))
+Initialize trial_control table, one row per condition, count, each distribution parameter (example: norm(mu,sd))

 2.)
-Initalize tiral_table to collect the measure of interst accross all runs
+Initialize trial_table to collect the measure of interest across all runs

 3.)
-Set max_count -- how many times each candidate model should be tested -- we do nto want to run best model idefinatively but rather test "thoroughly" couple best models
+Set max_count -- how many times each candidate model should be tested -- we do not want to run best model definitively but rather test "thoroughly" couple best models

 4.)
 Set top_count -- how many candidate models should be fully tested (with max_count runs)

 5.)
 List Conditions (the model parameters) (COND1, COND2)

 6.)
-Adjust target variable to your use case -- this is the traget objective.
+Adjust target variable to your use case -- this is the target objective.

 # EXAMPLE REVIEW

-- The expected values of the target varible are as seen in the top table
+- The expected values of the target variable are as seen in the top table

 - The expected models to undergo the complete testing (with Max_Count Runs!)